Yi-ellen/WCSGNet/README.md

   >
   > `Mouse_genes_ncbi2.ipynb`:  Jupyter notebooks for preprocessing mouse genes.

+* Figures

+  > This folder contains code for drawing.

 * data_partitioning.py

   > This file stores the five-fold cross-validation splits for the corresponding dataset.
 The generated files will be stored in the `dataset/5fold_data` folder.